 Motorcycle Registration Fees by State (2026)

 Motorcycle registration is almost always cheaper than passenger car registration.
 Most states use a flat fee or light weight-based formula.
-Annual costs range from $5 in Mississippi to $91+ in California.
+Flat-rate annual costs run from $5 in Mississippi up to the $40-$50 band in the priciest flat states.
+California sits apart: its $91 base is only the starting point, because a value-based Vehicle License Fee stacks on top, so a new, expensive bike can land near $200 in year one.
 Run your bike through the CarRegFee calculator for a state-specific quote.

 How motorcycle registration works